mach3-software/MaCh3/Parameters/README.md

   - Keeps track of parameter step scales and possibly updates the proposal matrix as steps are accepted.
   - Possibly steps in a rotated parameter space.
   - Possibly has 'special proposals': flips and circular
-  - Does not need to know how to translate from its parameter basis back to the systematic parameter basis, that is the job of ParameterList
+  - Needs to know how to translate from its parameter basis back to the systematic parameter basis, that is the job of ParameterList

 Open Questions: